Ou Medicine

 B and C

-7. How much bone loss does a woman have in the first 5 years of menopause?
+7. How much bone loss does a person have in the first 5 years of menopause?

 You didn't answer this question.